decentraland/adr/RFC/RFC-10-hosted-preview-service.md

     E("Catalyst/Realm") -- avatars -->B
 ```

+#### BFF

+In order to run, the Client needs to connect to a BFF.
+In this case, the Preview Content Server will act as BFF implementing the endpoint `/about` documented in [RFC-10](https://github.com/decentraland/adr/blob/main/RFC/RFC-10-realm-description.md).

+This way the Client will load:
+- The scene from `configurations.scenesUrl` downloading the URNs from `configurations.scenesURNs`
+- The wearables from `content.publicUrl`
+- The profiles from `lambdas.publicUrl`
+- The Comms Server through BFF from `bff.publicUrl`

 #### Explorer Client

 When the Client loads a scene from the Preview server, the experience should be slightly different as the **mini map** should not be loaded.
 The scene is going to be isolated from the Genesis City.
 Besides this, there should be a way to control the skybox settings so that creators can test their scenes with day light and night light.